 If no Exemption is granted and a request is not complied with, the CBD Administrator may choose at their discretion to enforce the notice.
 This may be done by issuing an infringement notice (a fine) or commencing court proceedings.

-Where a Section 18 request is not complied with or an Exemption is granted to the affected party by the CBD Administrator, an Assessor may apply for an Exemption under Section 17 of the BEED Act.
+Where a Section 18 request is not complied with or an exemption from disclosure obligations is granted to the affected party by the CBD Administrator, an Assessor may apply for an Exemption under Section 17 of the BEED Act.

 However, in most cases, such as where the majority of space is Non-Assessable, it will be appropriate to simply mark the relevant area as Non-Assessable and continue with the TLA.
 This will allow the building to obtain a BEEC and meet disclosure obligations, as long as a certified NABERS rating has also been completed.